draeder/bugoff/README.md

 // { announce: 'wss://yourtracker/' }
 gun.bugoff('some room identifier', opts)

-// Log your Bugoff/Bugout instance address
+// Log your Bugoff room/swarm identifier.
+This can be passed back in for other peers to join console.log(gun.bugoff.id)

-console.log('My address:', gun.bugoff.address())
+// Log your Bugoff/Bugout peer instance address console.log('My address:', gun.bugoff.address())

 gun.bugoff.on('seen', (address) => {